withastro/contribute.docs.astro.build/src/content/docs/guides/new-third-party-guide.md

     - e.g. `keystatic: { file: 'keystatic.svg', padding: '0' },`
 - Create a new MDX page named for your service in [the CMS guides content folder](https://github.com/withastro/docs/tree/main/src/content/docs/en/guides/cms)
     - e.g. `keystatic.mdx`
-- Use the following frontmatter values in your `.mdx` file:
+- Use an existing guide as a reference, and the following frontmatter values in your `.mdx` file:
     ```
     ---
     title: Keystatic & Astro